INTRODUCTION TO REGISTERING A COMPANY IN TURKEY

 - Joint stock company (AS)

-What other requirements are there for a limited liability (LS) company?
+What are the requirements for a Limited Liability (LS) company?

 - Shareholders may be Turkish or foreign nationals

-What other requirements are there for a joint stock (AS) company?
+What are the requirements for a Joint Stock (AS) company?

 - Minimum of one shareholders (no nationality requirement)